Nivalyx/osu-wiki/wiki/Beatmap/Converts/en.md

 ### osu! to osu!mania conversion

-Converts between osu! and osu!catch are generated only according to the rhythm of the beatmap, and are supposedly much more random then the other two modes.
+Converts between osu! and osu!catch are generated mainly only according to the rhythm of the beatmap, and are supposedly much more random then the other two